Set Current Location

 Le Paradis is a charming restaurant in the neighborhood of Yorkville.
 Its brick walls decked with poster art, checkered-tile floor, dim light and hanging plants in various areas give a warmth to this French bistro-brasserie.
 Always brimming with patrons, their menu daily changes yet is delightful to the palate.
 Check out the chalkboard for daily specials.
 These include dishes like Crispy Frog’s Legs, Escargots à la Bourguignone (snails with smoked pork belly, herb butter and white wine), Pan-seared Atlantic Salmon and Osso Bucco à la Milanaise.
 Complement your meal with wine.

 Scaramouche is among the most sophisticated restaurants in Toronto.
-Located in an upscale apartment building, the restaurant may be hard to find but you'll be rewarded with a stunning view of Toronto's skyline.
+Located in an upscale apartment building, the restaurant may be hard to find but you'll be rewarded with a stunning view of Toronto's skyline when you walk in.
 Scaramouche only serves the finest and freshest ingredients and combines classic and unusual ingredients to make memorable meals.
 You can eat in the romantic Dining Room or enjoy casual upscale elegance and dine in the Pasta Bar & Grill Room.
-Scaramouche ensures that every detail is perfect and the staff is courteous and attentive.
-Featuring some tasty contemporary, guest will be spoilt for choice with the array of delicacies on offer.
-The restaurant has a wide selection of wines so you can pair the perfect drink with your meal.
+Featuring some tasty contemporary dishes that are innovative and popular, guest will be spoilt for choice with the array of delicacies on offer.
+The restaurant also has a wide selection of wines so you can pair the perfect drink with your meal.

 Care for some French flavor, while you are in Toronto?
 La Palette is your perfect destination.
 The classic look of this bistro with bright red interiors and black and white tiled floors is quite welcoming.
 Scrumptious Camembert fritters, delicious steak frites and the meaty fare are a good bet on any occasion.
 And not to forget the hard-to-resist chocolate cakes and luscious wines that would tempt even the most fussy diner.
 No wonder, this place has the major downtown crowd bustling in.
 Also brunch is served on weekends from 11am to 4pm.